BenjaminCharlton/Aspire4Wasm/README.md

 2. For your WebAssembly project: https://www.nuget.org/packages/Aspire4Wasm.WebAssembly/ (helpful, but you can write the helper methods yourself if you prefer)
 3. For your WebApi project: https://www.nuget.org/packages/Aspire4Wasm.WebApi/ (optional, if you need to configure CORS)

-## For an Aspire host that defines a stand-alone Blazor WebAssembly client and a web API
+## For a web API with a a stand-alone Blazor WebAssembly client
 See the sample app here: https://github.com/BenjaminCharlton/Aspire4Wasm.Samples.Standalone
 ### In your AppHost project
 1. Install Aspire4Wasm.AppHost via the Nuget package.